This is the privacy notice of People's Pride Southampton. In this document, "we", "our", or "us" refer to People's Pride Southampton.

 Special personal information

-Special personal information is data about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
-It also includes information about criminal convictions and offences.
-We do not collect any special personal information about you unless you apply for membership or apply for a voluntary role with us.
+Special personal information is data about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data.
+It also includes information about criminal convictions and offenses.
+We do not collect any special personal information about you.

 If you do not provide personal information we need where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform that contract.
 In that case, we may have to stop providing a service to you.
 If so, we will notify you of this at the time.